Definition

 Egypt Delays Entry Into Force of ES 4900 Household Synthetic Detergent Powder Standard to 19 September 2026

-Egypt has extended the transition period for the mandatory household synthetic detergent powder standard (ES 4900/2025) until September 19, 2026.
-Manufacturers gain an additional six months to align product formulations and labeling with updated national requirements before enforcement begins.
+Egypt has extended the mandatory compliance deadline for the household synthetic detergent powder standard ES 4900/2025 until September 19, 2026.
+This extension provides a critical window for manufacturers to align product formulations and labeling with updated national requirements to ensure uninterrupted market access.

 EU Adopts New Detergents and Surfactants Regulation; UK Explanatory Memorandum Confirms Northern Ireland Application

-Regulation (EU) 2026/405 replaces the 2004 Detergents Regulation, introducing Digital Product Passports and stricter biodegradability requirements from September 2029.
-Manufacturers must prepare for mandatory digital transparency and phased-in material restrictions to maintain EU and Northern Ireland market access.
+Regulation (EU) 2026/405 replaces the 2004 Detergents Regulation, introducing mandatory Digital Product Passports and stricter biodegradability standards from September 2029.
+Manufacturers must transition to digital transparency and phased-in material restrictions to maintain market access in the EU and Northern Ireland.

 EU Adopts Regulation (EU) 2026/405 on Detergents and Surfactants